influxdata/flux/CONTRIBUTING.md

 1. Fork the Flux repository.
 2. Create a feature branch of your fork, and then add your change.
 3. Run the test suite with your change.
 (Changes that cause tests to fail cannot be merged.)
 4. Commit your change.
-(For commits visible in influxdata/flux history, use the Flux conventional commit message format: https://www.conventionalcommits.org/en/v1.0.0-beta.3/.)
+(Use the Flux conventional commit message format: https://www.conventionalcommits.org/en/v1.0.0-beta.3/.)
 5. Create a pull request from your feature branch against master of the Flux repository.
 In your pull request, include details of your change and test cases, if applicable.

 ## Useful links